Sadly, and all too often, it is too much care that ultimately kills indoor plants.

 3. Let’s get watering

-There are two ways and watering indoor plants all comes down to personal preference and convenience.
+There are two ways and how to water indoor plants all comes down to personal preference and convenience.

 Use a tray, large container or even your sink.
 You will need a few centimeters of fresh water.
 Then place each of your indoor plants carefully in the water and allow them to soak up the water.
 Leave for about 30 mins to an hour.
 Do not leave your plants soaking overnight.
 After a short soak, remove them from the water and let them drain before placing them back in their normal location.